remix-run/react-router/docs/advanced-guides/testing/testing-with-react-testing-library.md

 This ensures that we can render our `App` component  and that the `h1` we put in during our setup guide is in the document.

-## Testing Routes and Redirects

-TODO

 ## Testing Links and Navigation

-Testing a link and the subsequent navigation with React Testing Library is as easy as firing a click event on the link itself and asserting on the window's location to test that it worked.
+Testing a link and the subsequent navigation with React Testing Library can be done by firing a click event on the link itself and asserting on the window's location to test that it worked.

 This is accomplished like so: